MartMbithi/DevLan/readme.md

 </p>-->

 ## About Dev Lan

-DevLan is an oline platform  that provides hosting for software development version control.
-We also provide access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every networking or coding project.
+DevLan is an oline platform that provides hosting for software development  and networking projects version control.
+Also provide access control and several collaboration features such as bug tracking, feature requests, task management, and ReadMe's for every networking or coding project submitted.
+In addition to software development and network projects, DevLan supports the following formats and features: Projects Documentation, Issue tracking Features and Email notifications.